vintagetrex/Nemesis-Project/README.md

     Max shares available via mining: 50
-    Max shares available for submitting content: 50 Shares become available when blocks are found for storing information approximate the curve: y = ?
+    Max shares available for submitting content: 50 Shares become available when blocks are found for storing information Share availabiltiy approximates the curve: y = ?

+Wallets to make advertising payments to

   Sub Projects